omurturan/omurturancom/content/about.md

 My name is **Veli Ömür Turan**.
 I use both of my names.
 Feel free to use whichever you can pronounce easier.

-I'm a Software Engineer at [Delivery Hero](https://www.deliveryhero.com/) and I'm currently located in **Berlin, Germany** 🇩🇪 I've developed and maintained projects in many different languages but **JavaScript** is my comfort zone.
+I'm an Engineering Manager at [Delivery Hero](https://www.deliveryhero.com/) and I'm currently located in **Berlin, Germany** 🇩🇪 I've developed and maintained projects in many different languages but **JavaScript** is my comfort zone.
 At the moment, I'm working with **Golang**.

 Apart from technical topics, I'd like to talk and get better at "human problems" of working places, specifically about diversity and inclusion.